NEJLT/aclpub2/README.md

+# Fork of ACLPUB2 for use with NEJLT

-# How to generate proceedings for \*CL Conferences and Workshops in aclpub2 format
+## How to generate proceedings for \*CL Conferences and Workshops in aclpub2 format

 **aclpub2** supports the generation of Proceedings and Booklets for \*CL Conferences (ACL, NAACL, EMNLP, ... ) and related Workshops.
 This README has been created to provide the instructions to follow to generate proceedings/booklets in aclpub2 format.